Waxing Crescent on

 Lunation 123 / 1076

-The Moon is 2 days young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 2 days young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 123 of Meeus index or 1076 from Brown series.

 Synodic month length 29.8 days